cSh4rk/cSh4rk.github.io/about.md

 * Connecting Legacy Systems to Newer VoIP and Software Technologies.

 * Finding solutions for difficult or impossible IT/Software problems.
-Such as finding novel solutions for bypassing some limitations of a closed-source proprietary legacy programming language and finding workarounds for some programming language bugs.
+Such as finding novel solutions for bypassing some limitations of a proprietary legacy programming language and finding workarounds for some programming language bugs.
 I have solved _every_ important technical problem that was handed to me during my career.
 Some of them were difficult and challenging enough that they were left unsolved for years, I believe:

 > Nothing is impossible in IT and Security and the only limitation is in our own Imagination!

-* Expanded open-source IP telephony system and developed soft-phones with SIP,RTP protocols and connected these systems and their services to legacy software.
+* Expanded open-source IP telephony system and developed softphones with SIP,RTP protocols and connected these systems and their services to legacy software.

 <br>
 ### My Work Now